nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 # Guide for Your Organization's Open Science Journey

 In recent decades, the technological barriers to participating in open science have decreased, but barriers due to bureaucracy, funding practices, and research culture remain.
-Fully engaging with open science is thus dependent on individuals entering into dialogue with their universities, agencies, and companies to identify changes--both small and large--which will support the movement towards open science.
+Fully engaging with open science is thus dependent on individuals entering into dialogue with their universities, agencies, and companies to identify changes which will support the movement towards open science.

-Building on the work of others over the past several years, TOPS invites everyone to examine the science practices which they support and encourage, and move towards a more open framework.
+Building on the work of others over the past several years, TOPS invites everyone to examine the research practices which they support and encourage, and move towards a more open framework.
 Join us in our journey, and encourage the pursuit of open scientific progress!

 Suggestions for how to get started examining where your organization is on its open science journey are in **Section 1: Engage with Open Science**.